Thomas Collins (governor)

 Thomas Collins (1732 – March 29, 1789) was an American planter and politician from Smyrna, in Kent County, Delaware.
-He was an officer of the Delaware militia during the American Revolution, and served in the Delaware General Assembly and as President of Delaware.
+He was an officer of the Delaware militia during the American Revolution, and served in the Delaware General Assembly and as president of Delaware.

 Early life and family

-Collins was born in Duck Creek, now Smyrna, Delaware, married Sarah, and had four children, William, Elizabeth, Mary, and Sarah.
+Collins was born in Duck Creek, now Smyrna, Delaware.
+He married Sarah, and had four children, William, Elizabeth, Mary, and Sarah.
 His sister was the wife of former Governor John Cook.
 Collins was trained in the law, but never practiced, and must have had considerable wealth available to him as he purchased several large tracts of land in the Duck Creek area early in life.
 They lived first at Gloster on the south side of Dawson's Branch and after 1771 at Belmont Hall, now on U.S. Highway 13, south of Smyrna.
 They were members of St. Peter's Episcopal Church.

 Military career

 Collins began his military career during the American Revolution as lieutenant colonel in Caesar Rodney's Upper Kent militia and within a year was a brigadier general of the Delaware Militia.
 Collins served with General George Washington in New Jersey in 1777, but returned home to contend with loyalist uprisings in Sussex County.
 He was probably involved in the efforts to block General William Howe on his march from the Elk River, but there is no evidence that he was at the actual Battle of Brandywine.